 - What companies specialise in similar technologies, products, or services?

-Another puzzling quest to find an answer to: Remote Hiring or how to hire someone you've never met in person!
+Another puzzling quest to find an answer to: How to hire someone you've never met in person

 Also Read: Do you trust your gut feeling in hiring process?
 Maybe stop

 Learning how to use Boolean search as a candidate sourcing strategy can be an alternative tactic for candidate sourcing.
 Recruiters utilise Boolean searches to comb the internet for niche candidate profiles.
 Boolean search is a type of search that produces relevant results by combining desired keywords with operators like AND, NOT, and OR.
 It's based on a hypothesis where every variable is either true or untrue.

 Begin your quest at home with your silver and bronze medalists - those who failed to pass the first time around.
 To put it in context, an average corporate position attracts 250 applicants, of whom you will hire one, leaving 249 unsuccessful but interested candidates for future appointments.
 You can apply the emerging method of text recruiting to reach out to these candidates.
 Automating scheduling can also help speed up the process by eliminating the need for back-and-forth communication between recruiters and candidates to find a suitable meeting time.

 Also, here are Top 10 recruitment myths we'd like to bust